PacktPublishing/Up-and-Running-with-Affinity-Designer/README.md

 **A practical, easy-to-follow guide to getting up to speed with Affinity Designer**

 ## What is this book about?
-Affinity Designer is a relatively new creative application and, in a reasonably short time, has quickly become a powerhouse design and illustration application.
+Affinity Designer is a relatively new creative application and, in a reasonably short time, it has quickly become a powerhouse design and illustration application.
 Affinity Designer, along with Affinity Photo and Affinity Publisher, is part of a suite of award-winning creative software applications developed by Serif Europe.
-Built on the latest technologies that make it fast and smooth, Affinity Designer is quickly becoming the go-to professional creative alternative application for vector drawing and pixel-based painting.
+Built on the latest technologies, which make it fast and smooth, Affinity Designer is quickly becoming the go-to professional creative application for vector drawing and pixel-based painting.

 This book covers the following exciting features:
 * Explore the interface and the unique UX characteristics of Affinity Designer